 On January 18, 2018, we entered into a license agreement (the "Stony Brook Agreement") with the Research Foundation at Stony Brook University (the "Foundation") which agreement became effective on that same date.
-The Stony Brook Agreement provides us with an exclusive license under certain licensed patents of the Foundation to develop, make, manufacture, have made, use, sell, have sold, import, export, and offer for sale Patent Product(s) (as defined in the Stony Brook Agreement) worldwide in all fields, including without limitation the field of human therapeutics.
+The Stony Brook Agreement provides us with an exclusive license under certain licensed patents of the Foundation to develop, make, manufacture, have made, use, sell, have sold, import, export, and offer for sale Patent Product(s) (as defined in the Stony Brook Agreement) and Other Product(s) (as defined in the Stony Brook Agreement) worldwide in all fields, including without limitation the field of human therapeutics.
 The Stony Brook Agreement has an effective date of January 18, 2018 (the "SBU Effective Date").